corbin-poteet/LyraEditorExtensions/README.md

 # LyraEditorExtensions
  Sample editor plugin for extending Unreal Engine 5's content browser and level editor.
 Made specifically for the Lyra framework, but *should* work with any Unreal project.
 Heavily based on Epic's implementation of the Paper2D plugin.
 Comes with example texture unpacker.
+100% C++.

 ## Installation
 1. Unzip or clone into your project's Plugins folder.